-Richmond, Virginia will finally have casino gambling, bringing an end to its century-long resistance to the idea.
+Richmond, Virginia could finally have casino gambling, bringing an end to its century-long resistance to the idea.

-The other casino host cities will hold referendums on the 2020 General Election to approve casino gambling in their community.
-Richmond, however, plans to hold its referendum in 2021.
+The other casino host cities approved casino referendums during the 2020 General Election to approve casino gambling in their community.
+Richmond, however, will holds its referendum this November.

 August 2021: Deadline to order a referendum for the General Election

 Early December 2021: Election results certified by the Secretary of State